fcqueiroz/finerplan/README.md

 ## Disclaimer
 This is my first big project and the program is still in a really early development stage.
 It's not well suited for any kind of serious work.
-My main goals are to solve a personal need while I develop skills in programming, project management and other areas.
+This is a learning project before anything else.

 ## Getting Started